Therapy for Women Navigating Unhealthy Family Dynamics

 • value depth, honesty, and steady change over quick answers

-If you are looking for thoughtful, depth-oriented therapy to understand and shift the impact of unhealthy family dynamics, you are welcome to book a free 15-minute consultation.
+If you are looking for thoughtful, depth-oriented therapy to understand long-standing family patterns and create meaningful change, you are welcome to book a free 15-minute consultation.